 Working with different churches over the years, I’ve seen lots of approaches by pastors in this area of finances.
 Some are completely hands-on, while others run from the issue completely.
 It’s helped me form some thoughts around the topic; specifically some mistakes I think we can avoid.

-Handling too much.
 The pastor never, ever, ever needs to be the sole person to handle money.
+That is a grave church finance mistake.
 I’m careful even when someone hands me a check in the hall.
 I quickly find someone on our finance committee or our business administrator.
 I would never want to sign checks.
 As pastors, we have to remain “above reproach,” and that’s especially true in this area of finances.
 For appearances, but also to guard our own heart.
 Temptation is huge for all of us in the area of money.

 When the pastor is the only one who decides how the budget of the church is going to be spent, a few problems occur.
 First, great ideas are left off the table.
 Collaboration is the best approach to most decisions, but especially spending someone else’s (God’s) money.
 Second, the pastor becomes too powerful.
 Money is power—in the business world and the church world.
 The pastor doesn’t need that load of responsibility on his own.
 Finally, eventually people begin to mistrust the system, the pastor and even the church.
 The pastor will make some decision no one agrees with and the troubles begin.
 Beware.
 Invite trusted people into the process.

 4. Not Asking for Money

 If the church is going to disciple people, it can’t avoid the subject of money.
 This isn’t even as much about funding the ministry.
 God can take care of that.
 If you’re following His will on what you do, He can fund it.
 But, this is about leading people to be disciples.
 And as we know, God doesn’t fully have a person’s heart until He has control of their finances.
 Pastors, we have to teach this to our people.